Barbara Stocking: Murray Edwards College, Cambridge

 In October 2017, Stocking announced that Murray Edwards would be changing its admissions policy to allow it to accept transgender students who identify as female.
 Stocking stated that the college is "open to all outstanding young women" and "so it is absolutely right, both legally and within [the college's] set of values, for anyone who identifies as female to be able to apply to study [in it]."

 Awards and appointments

-In 2008, Barbara Stocking was named Dame Commander of the Order of the British Empire (DBE).
+In 2008, Barbara Stocking was promoted Dame Commander of the Order of the British Empire (DBE).